psycopg/psycopg/docs/basic/install.rst

 The Psycopg version documented here has *official and tested* support for:

-- Python: from version 3.9 to 3.13
+- Python: from version 3.10 to 3.13

-  - Python 3.8 supported before Psycopg 3.3
+  - Python 3.8 and 3.9 supported before Psycopg 3.3
   - Python 3.7 supported before Psycopg 3.2
   - Python 3.6 supported before Psycopg 3.1

-- PyPy: from version 3.9 to 3.11
+- PyPy: from version 3.10 to 3.11

+  - PyPy 3.9 supported before Psycopg 3.3
   - **Note:** Only the pure Python version is supported.

 - PostgreSQL: from version 10 to 17